XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 </center>

    The blog briefly outlines NFT Bridging in general, and besides, StacksBridge mentions the "Plasma" bridge connecting Polygon with Ethereum and the "Wormhole" bridge linking Solana with Ethereum.
-The StacksBridge bridge connects Ethereum with the Stacks blockchain and supports only one "Satoshibles" collection.
-A user is required to connect Metamask on the Ethereum side & Hiro Wallet with a Stacks account to be able to use the bridge.
+The StacksBridge bridge connects Ethereum with the Stacks blockchain and supports only the "Satoshibles" collection.
+A user is required to connect Metamask on the Ethereum side & Hiro Wallet with a Stacks account simultaneously to be able to use the bridge.

 <center>